Update: The Sonos Ray is here. Read our full Sonos Ray review.

 I had my eye on the second-generation Sonos Beam, thanks to its relatively compact design and support for Dolby Atmos.
 I live in a small apartment so I don't have the room for a full surround sound setup.
 But at $449, it’s hardly cheap — especially when you consider other smart speakers from Sonos, like the excellent Sonos One, can be had for less than $200.
+It's worth checking our Sonos promo codes for ways to lower the cost.

 However, an answer to my TV audio woes may be at hand, in the form of the Sonos Ray.
 According to a recent tip The Verge received, this could be a more affordable soundbar from Sonos.
 And now leaked marketing images of what appears to be the Sonos Ray have been posted online by a tech tipster going by the name of SnoopyTech.